 There are many reasons why you should not surrender your DEA registration.
 For example:

 More information about why you should not surrender your DEA registration

 Many of our attorneys practice professional licensing full-time and are dedicated to helping prescribers and dispensers protect their DEA registration and state licenses (e.g. medical license, pharmacy license, pain clinic license, distributor license, etc.).
 Our attorneys are experienced in helping practitioners and other registrants defend their DEA registration, both in court and during DEA investigations and inspections.
 We also assist with the application for DEA registration, DEA registration denial, and renewal issues.
 Our attorneys have been dedicated to helping health professionals for over 25 years.
 We are passionate about the defense of medical professionals and aggressively protect the licenses, careers, and reputations of our clients.

-Please contact us immediately if you receive a DEA order to show cause or a DEA suspension order.
+Free Consultation – please contact us immediately if you receive a DEA order to show cause or a DEA suspension order.
 Our attorneys can give you immediate advice to help protect you, your practice, and your DEA registration.
 We have offices in Michigan, Florida, Ohio and help clients nationwide.